FTSE EPRA/NAREIT Developed Global

 About the indices

 EPRA in collaboration with FTSE and NAREIT is the provider of the leading benchmark index of the listed sector globally.
 Investors rely on the expertise and professionalism of EPRA to track the European market in particular, which allows them to compare their portfolio returns.
-With around 400 stocks, the Global index represents over EUR 1 trillion of prime property worldwide.
-Click here for more background.
+With around 500 stocks, the Global index represents over EUR 2 trillion of prime property worldwide.